SecretFan: Synthesizing Realistic Data without Breaking Privacy: Discussion

 \subsection{Limitations}

 Generating synthetic data with Fandango requires a Fandango specification.
 Such a specification can be manually written or inferred from samples or natural language descriptions.
 However, this assumes that either a set of samples or a clear description of the data is available.
+The use case we envision for this work is that of an organization wanting to make a synthetic version of their private data available to the public, and we believe such an organization will be composed of domain experts about the data, so they should have sufficient knowledge to prepare good specifications.
+For our evaluation, we were judicious in our choice of which constraints to add and how to express the grammar, basing ourselves on the publicly available descriptions of the data sets.